Need help choosing the right products? Below is a list of horse related problems and issues, to help you find the correct product for your horses.

 Keratex Hoof Hardener: Myth Buster

 Keratex Hoof Hardener is now the flagship product and top of the field in terms of effectiveness and track record.
-It has won Product of the Year in Horse Journal numerous times and is consistently voted 10 out of 10 for effectiveness in customer reviews and testimonials.
+It has won Product of the Year in Horse Journal and is consistently voted 5 out of 5 for effectiveness in customer reviews and testimonials.

 Keratex Hoof Hardener is endorsed for effectiveness to the equine hoof by world-famous Olympic farrier, Ian Hughes.

-*the actual formaldehyde content is incredibly low.
-It is not used neat in our product and this is absolutely crucial to understanding exactly how the product works.
-Any other comments about the use of formaldehyde in Hoof Hardener are misleading and usually purported by our competitors!
-The Keratex special blend of ingredients makes it impossible to over-harden the hoof or make it brittle.
+*the actual formaldehyde content in our product is incredibly low.
+It is not used neat or in large amounts in our product and this is absolutely crucial to understanding exactly how the product works.

-*the special formulation will absorb right inside your horse’s hoof.
-It works to cross-link the keratins that make most of the hoof and increase molecular strength from the inside out.
-This also means that it will not simply ‘come off’ in the field as soon as you turn out!
+*the special formulation works to cross-link the keratins that make most of the hoof and increase molecular strength from the inside out.
+This also means that it will not simply ‘come off’ in the field as soon as you turn out.

-*It is well-known in the animal/agricultural industry – including dairy and sheep farms – that formaldehyde is actually very effective in the application to hooves to make them stronger and less breakable.
+*formaldehyde has seen decades of use in the animal/agricultural industry – such as dairy and sheep farms – it is known that formaldehyde is very effective in the application to hooves to make them stronger and less breakable.